-Due to their different working backgrounds they have differing personalities.
-The German Shepherd is more wary of strangers, and has guarding tendencies, whereas the Labrador is sociable with both friends and strangers alike.
+Due to their different working backgrounds, they have differing personalities.
+The German Shepherd is warier of strangers and has guarding tendencies, whereas the Labrador is sociable with both friends and strangers alike.
 Let’s take a closer look to see exactly why these two are the most popular dogs around.

-These two winners clearly have something going for them, so let’s look a little more at their history.
+These two winners clearly have something going for them, so let’s look a little more at their histories.

 The German Shepherd, also known as the GSD, is probably the world’s most recognizable service and protection dog.
 However, despite his name, not many people know that he was first trained in ‘Shephard School’ rather than Police Academy.
 The GSD was engineered by the German’s in the 19th Century by breeding the best sheep herding dog from each district.